hybri-id/worlddebt/README.md

 This application shows real time information of country's debt with some additional information like population or GDP.
 You can import fresh data aswell with a CSV file.

-To install this app, just copy all the content on your server, and open install.php script then add the data importing a .csv with the fields required, or use the country_debts.csv that comes with this project.
+To install this app, just copy all the content on your server, and open install.php script then add the data importing a .csv with the fields required, or use the country_debts.csv that is included with this project.

 Use this `README.md` to get started.